filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

   the years and follow their best practices.

-- We can cherry-pick functionality from Deno, either import some of their crates or copy parts of their code (as a last resort solution).
+- We can cherry-pick functionality from Deno, either import some of their crates or copy parts of their code (as a last resort solution)

 ### Caveats